pastelnetwork/gonode/tools/pastel-api/README.md

 Returns the result from the file `api/services/fake/data/tickets_list_id_mine.json`.

 * `masternode list-conf`
-Filter the result from the file `api/services/fake/data/tickets_list_id_mine.json` with `extPort` using the username from AuthBasic as the value.
+Filters the result from the file `api/services/fake/data/tickets_list_id_mine.json` with `extPort` using the username from AuthBasic as the value.

 * `masternode status`
-Filter the result from the file `api/services/fake/data/tickets_list_id_mine.json` with `extPort` using the username from AuthBasic as the value.
+Filters the result from the file `api/services/fake/data/tickets_list_id_mine.json` with `extPort` using the username from AuthBasic as the value.

+* `pastelid sign "text" "PastelID" "passphrase"` Returns a hash of `PastelID` and `text` as signature.

+* `pastelid verify "text" "signature" "PastelID"` Returns true if a hash of `PastelID` and `text` matches the `signature`.